psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 hidden: true
 ---

-In my previous article I've created an event-driven system built on top of Apache Pulsar.
+In my previous blog post I've created an event-driven system built on top of Apache Pulsar.
-The system was built in Scala and was using Tagless Final technique.
+The system was developed in Scala using the Tagless Final technique.
 In this article I would like to introduce you to a cool kid on the block that you might not know yet.
 Meet [Tofu](https://github.com/TinkoffCreditSystems/tofu) - a functional programming toolkit aimed at taming the complexity of Tagless Final approach.
 I will show how you can use utilities from Tofu to improve your codebase.